Are you looking at responsible sourcing? Is sustainable development a key challenge for your business?

 2. Fairtrade farmers and workers have the power to invest in their communities

-Fairtrade farmers and workers take decisions in their co-operative about how to spend Fairtrade Premium money for their own community.
+Fairtrade farmers and workers make decisions in their co-operative about how to spend Fairtrade Premium money for their own community.

 3. Protecting the environment and staying healthy

-One third of all Fairtrade Standards are about Fairtrade farmers maintaining a healthy working environment, with less pesticides and cleaner air, water and soil.
+One-third of all Fairtrade Standards are about Fairtrade farmers maintaining a healthy working environment with fewer pesticides and cleaner air, water and soil.
 In addition, there are 1,305 dedicated Biodiversity Guardians managing the 2.38 million hectares of Fairtrade farmland, an area larger than Wales and Luxembourg put together.